 Haygain, the leading horse health innovation company, examine the effect of airborne fungi particles on the health of the competition horse, and examine the ways owners can limit their presence in the stable environment,

-If you are producing a horse or pony for competition then you will be well aware how much attention to detail is needed to ensure they are as healthy, happy and fit as possible.
-This means selecting the highest quality feed, bedding and supplements as well as formulating a training and stable management regime that will deliver the best results.
+Producing a horse or pony for competition requires a high level of attention to detail.
+In order to ensure they are as healthy, happy and fit as possible.
+This means selecting the highest quality feed, bedding and supplements.
+As well as formulating a training and stable management regime that will deliver the best results.

-In the northern hemisphere horses are more often stabled when they are being trained for competition, at least for part of the day if not all of it.
-This means that they are will be exposed to the airborne particles, including dust, mould and fungi, that are found in bedding and conserved forage.
+Competition horses in training are often stabled.
+Indeed at least for part of the day if not all of it.
+This increases their exposure to airborne particles.
+Including dust, mould and fungi found in bedding and forage.

 A landmark study over 3 years and looking at 700 horses has found that those who are fed dry hay have an increased chance (2.6 times) of having fungi particles in their airway.
-The incidence of lower airway inflammation was significantly higher when horses were housed indoors, fed dry hay and bedded on straw.
-The study sampled the microbes found in the horses’ airway rather than the ones found in the air, so reflects exactly what the horses are breathing in when they are stabled.
+The incidence of lower airway inflammation was significantly higher when horses were stabled.
+And fed dry hay and bedded on straw.
+The study sampled the microbes found in the horses’ airway rather than the ones found in the air.
+In order to represent what horses breathe in when stabled.

-It was also noted that soaking hay in an attempt to prevent the horse breathing in dust and other particles did not reduce the fungi present in the tracheal wash of the horses, showing that it is not an effective method of controlling the chances of them developing IAD.
+In addition, soaking hay did not reduce the fungi present in tracheal washes.
+Showing that it is not an effective method of controlling the chances of them developing IAD.
 In comparison, steaming the hay at high temperatures using a Haygain steamer reduced the incidence of fungi being present in the airways and therefore the potential impact of fungi and other microbes on the respiratory system.
 In fact, feeding steamed hay (from a Haygain Steamer) reduced the chance of a horse developing IAD by 65% – essential for the careful management and preparation of a competition horse.

-The research referenced was carried out by Dauvillier et al and was published by The Journal of Veterinary Internal Medicine (JVIM).
+Dauvillier et al carried out the research referenced.
+And published by The Journal of Veterinary Internal Medicine (JVIM).